בְּרֵאשִׁית

 And the Ruakh/wind/breath/spirit of God rushed upon Saul when he heard these words, and his anger was greatly kindled.”

 Now, let’s go back to our verse.
-A spirit of Elohim/God went out and hovered over the waters, for what purpose though?
+A spirit of Elohim/God went out and hovered over the waters, for what purpose, though?
 To answer this question, you have to go back to the beginning of this verse, where it says, “And the earth was תֹהוּ/Tohu/formless and בהוּ/Vohu/void.”
 Now, you have to remember that Tohu also means a place of chaos.
 These waters were chaotic like a storm.
 So, the spirit was calming the waters to make way for the following days of Creation.
-You may ask how do I know that the spirits of HaShem (God) have this power.
+You may ask how I know that the spirits of HaShem (God) have this power.

 Bereshit/Genesis 8:1